emma-on-github/transguide-uk/index.md

 ### Disclaimer

-The information on this website is provided for general guidance only.
-It is not legal advice, medical advice, or a substitute for professional support.
-While I aim to keep all content accurate and up to date, laws, NHS processes, and organisational policies can change.
-Always check official sources or speak to a qualified professional before making decisions based on this information.
+The information on this website is for general guidance only and does not constitute legal, medical, or professional advice.
+Although efforts are made to ensure accuracy, laws, NHS processes, and organisational policies may change.
+Users should verify information with official sources or seek professional advice before acting on any content provided.

-This site may link to external organisations; I am not responsible for the content of those websites.
+External links are included for convenience; no responsibility is accepted for their content.